mossbanay/Psychology-3-4/Questions/Chapter1.md

 #### Identify two extraneous or potential confounding variables that could affect the DV (in addition to the IV) and therefore need to be controlled
 A possible confounding variable would be that some individuals have a better memory than others and would therefore be able to remember more words.
 A possible extraneous variable would be that the made up words sound or look similar to english words.

-#### Suggest a way that each variable reffered to in part (b) could be controlled
+#### Suggest a way that each variable refered to in part (b) could be controlled
-Use a suitable sampling method to ensure both the control and experimental group are equally balanced in terms of baseline memory.
-Ensure that all the nonsense words given to the experimental group are the same.
+Use random stratified sampling to ensure both the control and experimental group are equally balanced in terms of baseline memory.
+Ensure that all the nonsense words given to the both groups are the same.

 ---

 An experiment was conducted to test whether people make fewer errors in detecting spelling errors in an interesting text than in a boring one.
 Two groups of randomly selected and allocated participants were used.
-Group 1 looked for errors in a physics text on string theory (a boring task) and Group 2 looked for errors in the script of a Twilight move (an interesting task).
+Group 1 looked for errors in a physics text on string theory (a boring task) and Group 2 looked for errors in the script of a Twilight movie (an interesting task).
 The results showed that Group 1 detected significantly fewer spelling errors than did Group 2.

 #### Identity the IV, DV and a potential confounding variable in the experiment.
-- *IV*: Whether the participant was given an interesting or boring text to check for spelling errors
+- *IV*: Whether the participant was given an interesting or boring text to check for spelling errors (task interest)
 - *DV*: The number of spelling errors found by the participant
 - *Confounding variable*: What one person finds interesting another people may find boring.
 For example in this exact choice of books (string theory and Twilight), if a physics professor participated in the experiment, the choice of books would be inappropriate as the professor would find the string theory book interesting and the Twilight book boring.
+- *Confounding variable*: With a book that is more niche or difficult to read, it may be more difficult to spot spelling mistakes.
+In this case, task difficulty would have been confounded with task interest.

 # Learning Activity 1.7